Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Effect of Boundary Conditions

-In the case of P-BC, a single wavenumber dominates the steady states, for defect configurations below $\alphac$ it is the selected wavenumber $\kl$, for the travelling states above $\alphac$, it is the wave number of the travelling wave.
-For N-BC and D-BC, we find that the intermittent patchy ordered states exhibit fluctuations at multiple wave numbers.
-To verify this, we compute various relevant scales using the structure factor $S(k,t)$: (i) The dominant mode $\kd$ defined as the wavenumber at which $S(k)$ peaks, i.e, $\kd= \mathrm{argmax}_{k} S(k)$, (ii) the coarsening mode $\kc= \sum_{k} k S(k) / \sum_{k} S(k)$, and (iii) the integral mode $\ki = \sum_{k} S(k) /\left(\sum_{k} S(k) / k\right)$.
-Here, $S(k, t) = |\psi(k)|^{2}$ is the structure factor, where $\psi(k,t) = \sum_{x}\psi(x,t)\exp(-ikx)$ is the Fourier transform of the windowed field $\psi(x,t) = w(x) \phi(x, t)$.
-Note that we apply the Hanning window $w(x) = \mathrm{sin}^{2}(\pi x / L)$ on the data for the N-BC and D-BC to avoid spurious amplitude errors arising from the aperiodicity.
-As shown in \cref{fig:N-BC}(c) and \cref{fig:D-BC}(c), $\kd$, $\kc$, and $\ki$ are in excellent agreement with each other and match with $\kl$ for $\alpha<\alphac$, emphasizing that $\kl$ governs the dynamics for defect configurations.
+As shown in \cref{fig:BC_phenomenology}(c,f), $\kd$, $\kc$, and $\ki$ are in excellent agreement with each other and match with $\kl$ for $\alpha<\alphac$, emphasizing that $\kl$ governs the dynamics for defect configurations.
 Slightly above $\alphac$, different modes disagree with each other, and exhibit large fluctuations, signifying that the transient states show fluctuations at multiple length scales.
-Consequently, it is not possible to choose a suitable normalization for the average polar order; i.e., a suitable choice for $q_{p}$ in \cref{eq:average_polar_order} is not available for these states, which is also reflected in large fluctuations of $\avj$ (see \cref{fig:N-BC}(b) and \cref{fig:D-BC}(b)) that were computed using $\kc$.
+Consequently, it is not possible to choose a suitable normalization for the average polar order; i.e., a suitable choice for $q_{p}$ in \cref{eq:average_polar_order} is not available for these states, which is also reflected in large fluctuations of $\avj$ (see \cref{fig:BC_phenomenology}(b,d)) where we have used $q_{p} = \kc$.

-For $\alpha > \alphac$, the system solves the incompatibility with the travelling waves by creating two domains with opposite polar order (see \cref{fig:polar_order_bc}).
-The system boundary and the partition between the two domains with opposite polar order acts as sources or sinks of the polar order.
+For $\alpha > \alphac$, the system solves the incompatibility with the travelling waves by creating two domains with waves travelling in the opposite direction (see \cref{fig:polar_order_bc}).
+These domains are separated by a partition where $|\phi|$ vanishes. and in addition to the domain boundaries, it acts as a source or sink for the travelling waves.
 The partition can form anywhere inside the domain and fluctuates slowly with time.
-In this case, the distribution function of $J(x,t)$ is primarily bimodal, where the strength of the two peaks depends the location of partition in the domain.
-As a consequence, we find large non zero polar order when the partition is closer to one of the domains, or small polar order if it close to the middle of the simulation domain.
+The distribution function of $J(x,t)$ is primarily bimodal, where the strength of the two peaks depends on the location of partition in the domain.
+As a consequence, we find large non zero polar order when the partition is closer to one of the domains, or small polar order if it is close to the middle of the simulation domain.
 Finally, various scales, $\kd$, $\kc$, and $\ki$, all converge to similar values.